What Does An Executive Coach Do?

 About The Right Questions

-Wherever you are on your journey, I hope that you find information on this site to help you on the next leg of your quest.
+Wherever you are on your leadership journey, I hope that you find resources on this site to help you on the next leg of your quest.
 Even if that is just the inspiration to take one small step in the right direction, then that is a success.
 If you can take pleasure in learning and travelling as you go, then so much the better.

-I love to serve people, helping them unlock their potential, empowering them as leaders, and assisting them in achieving their goals.
+I love to serve people, helping them unlock their potential, empowering them as leaders, and coaching them to achieve their goals.
 Please get in touch and let me know how I can support you!

-Do you know what it takes to be a good listener?
-For those of blessed with good hearing, listening is a primary sense and the audible environment shapes how we interact with the world.
-Considering how important hearing is, it is therefore amazing how bad our listening can be at times, and by that I mean our focussed attention on what we are listening to.
+Considering how important hearing is, it is therefore amazing how bad our listening can be at times, and by that, I mean how well we focus our attention on what we are listening to.

 Before looking at the skills involved in effective listening we need to answer the question: what is effective listening?
 Effective listening should have a positive impact, particularly on the speaker.
 First and foremost effective listening should result in making a person feel valued.
 Understanding is important, but secondary to this.
 Effectual listening should give a person space to think, to explore their feelings and construct what they want to say.